bitsandvolts/bitsandvolts.github.io/_posts/2021-12-31-gs_00005_environment_variables.md

 What went wrong?
 Can you guess?
 The answer is: we have overwritten the `PATH` variable so that it solely consists of your home directory.
 Since firefox is not located there, it cannot be found.
-By the way, also none of the Linux commands we've learned will not work anymore!
+By the way, also none of the Linux commands we've learned will work anymore!
 Have a try:

     $ ls